portworx/px-docs/scheduler/kubernetes/px-k8s-asg.md

 * TOC
 {:toc}

-This is a guide to setup a production ready Portworx cluster using Kubernetes (KOPS+AWS) environment that allows you to dynamically provision persistent volumes.
-KOPS helps you create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters.
-Under the hood KOPS uses AWS Autoscaling groups (ASG) to spin up EC2 instances.
+This is a guide to setup a production ready Portworx cluster using Kubernetes on AWS Autoscaling groups (ASG).
+This allows you to dynamically provision persistent volumes.

 ## Portworx in an Auto Scaling Group